 It’s a quick, very character-driven book about Theodora, the Southern matriarch of a family that has grown into “knuckleheads.”
 And this Christmas in her very old age fails to live up to the extravagant, traditional ones in her childhood.

-I recommend this as one of the best holiday / Christmas books for adults who love character-driven novels, nostalgia and/or Southern charm.
-If you are doing a 50 States of America reading challenge, this also makes a great book for South Carolina.
+I recommend this as one of the best holiday / Christmas books for adults who love character-driven novels, nostalgia, and/or Southern charm.

 Christmas Shopaholic by Sophie Kinsella